aim-rsf/browseMetadata/README.md

 Categorisation note (or press enter to continue): your note here
 ```

 We chose to respond with '7' because that corresponds to the 'Health info' domain in the table.
 More than one domain can be chosen.
+Do remember that this demo has over-simplified domain labels, and they will likely be more specific for a research study.

 A note can be included to explain why a categorisation has been made.
 Or press enter for no note.